You are here:

 About Us

-First held in 2009 and now heralding its twelfth conference, the conference will be organised by a collaboration between Mission Australia, the Benevolent Society, Queensland Department of Education, the Department of Children, Youth Justice and Multicultural Affairs, Queensland Health, ACT For Kids, The Cairns Institute, James Cook University and Wuchopperen Indigenous Health Service.
+First held in 2009 and now heralding its thirteenth conference, it continues to be organised by a committed collaboration between Mission Australia, the Benevolent Society, Queensland Department of Education, Department of Child Safety, Seniors and Disability Services, Queensland Health, ACT For Kids, The Cairns Institute at James Cook University and Wuchopperen Indigenous Health Service.

 Cassy Bishop is a psychology graduate and has been working in the human services sector in Cairns for over 16 years.
 Coming from a background in child protection, working mainly within Cape York and Torres Strait, Cassy now works with the Benevolent Society as a manager for the Cairns Early Years Centre & Kindergarten.
 The Cairns Early Years Centre is an integrated service model that focuses on supporting families in the early years through playgroups, parenting programs, family support and quality Kindergarten.
 The service includes social workers, psychologist, occupational therapist, speech therapists, early childhood educators, child health nurses and family support workers who provide a transdisciplinary approach to supporting child development.
 The service also partners with Queensland Health and Wuchopperen Health Service.
 Cassy has a passion for early intervention and supporting families through integrated service delivery to give kids the best start to life.
 Initially working as a front-line case worker in both child protection and at the Benevolent Society, Cassy now works to help build communities that support families to build on their strengths.

-Gwen Kemp is currently a volunteer member of the Early Years Conference committee.
-She has also been an active member of the committee for over ten years whilst employed by Queensland Health until her retirement three years ago.
+Gwen Kemp is a volunteer member of the Early Years Conference committee.
+For over ten years, she has also been an active member of the committee whilst employed by Queensland Health until her retirement four years ago.
 Gwen has always been passionate about women’s, children’s and family health which is evident from her forty plus years working in nursing education, midwifery and child health.
 Her roles have been both clinical and managerial and she is especially interested in knowledge sharing around research and interventions to create positive outcomes for families.

 Gwen loves to travel and is currently enjoying being part of the village for her grandchildren .